carriercomm/go-to/ProjectReport.md

 ### Why?

 #Implementation of Private Cloud

-*The following guide is for Unix-like OS types.*
+Because the project doesn't require sepaearte Private Cloud infrastrucure to build a Hybrid Solution.

-VirtualBox used as a local virtual development environment.
+VirtualBox is used as a delelopment platform to "ineject" initial containers in the Hybrid Solution (Amazon AWS Ec2 + Windows Azure VM)

 Vagrant used to orchestrate configuration of VMs.

 Follow these steps to complete the setup.